 Plastic's low recycling rates

 Plastic is difficult and costly to recycle because manufacturers and consumers discard over twenty different types of plastic.
 Before they can be recycled, these plastics must be collected, baled, transported, sorted, and washed.
 Neither private nor public agencies are investing sufficiently in the systems needed to increase plastic recycling rates.
-In 2014, only 9.5% of plastics disposed of as municipal solid waste were recycled.
+According to the most recent data from the EPA, in 2014, only 9.5% of plastics disposed of as municipal solid waste were recycled.
 (Source)

 A growing portion of landfills